Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Configuring the DRL Environment for

-In RL scenarios, the agent continually interacts with its environment, executing actions and receiving immediate rewards while observing changes in the environment's state.
+In DRL, the agent continually interacts with the environment, executing actions and receiving immediate rewards while observing changes in the environment's state.
 This helps the agent to identify the best action strategy (Fig. \ref{DDPG}).
-Key RL components include state, action, immediate reward, policy, and value function.
+We configure the DRL environment here according to the MIMO \bbc system.
+This is the foundation for the proposed algorithms \cite{sutton1998reinforcement}.

-\begin{enumerate} \item \textbf{Action:} This represents an array of possible decisions.
-During the learning phase, the agent continuously executes actions.
-At a specific time step $t$, the agent takes an action $a^{(t)} \in \mathcal{A}$ based on a policy $\pi$.
-This action causes a transition in the environment's state, moving from the present state $s^{(t)}$ to the next state $s^{(t+1)}$.
-As a result, the action space is given by
+\begin{enumerate} \item \textbf{Action space}: This represents an array of possible decisions.
+At a specific time step $t$, the agent takes an action $\qa^{(t)} \in \mathcal{A}$ based on a policy $\pi$.
+This action results in a transition in the environment's state, moving from the present state $\qs^{(t)}$ to the next state $\qs^{(t+1)}$.
+The action space of $\mathbf{P}_1$ is given by